apache/storm-site/_posts/2015-06-15-storm0100-beta-released.md

  * Secure integration with other Hadoop Projects (such as ZooKeeper, HDFS, HBase, etc.)
  * User isolation (Storm topologies run as the user who submitted them)

-For more details and instructions for securing Storm, please see [the security documentation](https://github.com/apache/storm/blob/v0.10.0-beta/SECURITY.md).
+For more details and instructions for securing Apache Storm, please see [the security documentation](https://github.com/apache/storm/blob/v0.10.0-beta/SECURITY.md).

 A Foundation for Rolling Upgrades and Continuity of Operations
 --------------------------------------------------------------

-In the past, upgrading a Storm cluster could be an arduous process that involved un-deploying existing topologies, removing state from local disk and ZooKeeper, installing the upgrade, and finally redeploying topologies.
+In the past, upgrading an Apache Storm cluster could be an arduous process that involved un-deploying existing topologies, removing state from local disk and ZooKeeper, installing the upgrade, and finally redeploying topologies.
 From an operations perspective, this process was disruptive to say the very least.

-The underlying cause of this headache was rooted in the data format Storm processes used to store both local and distributed state.
+The underlying cause of this headache was rooted in the data format Apache Storm processes used to store both local and distributed state.
 Between versions, these data structures would change in incompatible ways.

 Beginning with version 0.10.0, this limitation has been eliminated.
-In the future, upgrading from Storm 0.10.0 to a newer version can be accomplished seamlessly, with zero down time.
+In the future, upgrading from Apache Storm 0.10.0 to a newer version can be accomplished seamlessly, with zero down time.
 In fact, for users who use [Apache Ambari](https://ambari.apache.org) for cluster provisioning and management, the process can be completely automated.

 Easier Deployment and Declarative Topology Wiring with Flux
 ----------------------------------------------------------
-Apache Storm 0.10.0 now includes Flux, which is a framework and set of utilities that make defining and deploying Storm topologies less painful and developer-intensive.
-A common pain point mentioned by Storm users is the fact that the wiring for a Topology graph is often tied up in Java code, and that any changes require recompilation and repackaging of the topology jar file.
-Flux aims to alleviate that pain by allowing you to package all your Storm components in a single jar, and use an external text file to define the layout and configuration of your topologies.
+Apache Storm 0.10.0 now includes Flux, which is a framework and set of utilities that make defining and deploying Apache Storm topologies less painful and developer-intensive.
+A common pain point mentioned by Apache Storm users is the fact that the wiring for a Topology graph is often tied up in Java code, and that any changes require recompilation and repackaging of the topology jar file.
+Flux aims to alleviate that pain by allowing you to package all your Apache Storm components in a single jar, and use an external text file to define the layout and configuration of your topologies.

 Some of Flux' features include: